marfarma/hotfix/readme.txt

 == Changelog ==

+= 0.4 =
+* Fix a bug in WP 3.1 that caused some taxonomy query manipulations (like excluding categories) to not work like they did before.

 = 0.3 =
 * Adds a filter, and fixes a PHP warning for people on versions with no hotfixes available.